Malalane/ImageQuery/README.md

     API_KEY=your_gemini_api_key
     ```

+## Downloading Images

+To download images for the dataset, follow these steps:

+### Option 1: Download from Kaggle Website

+1. **Go to the Kaggle competition page**: [Detect AI vs Human Generated Images](https://www.kaggle.com/competitions/detect-ai-vs-human-generated-images)

+2. **Download the dataset**: Follow the instructions on the Kaggle page to download the dataset to your local machine.

+3. **Extract the dataset**: Extract the downloaded dataset to a directory of your choice.

+### Option 2: Download using the Kaggle API

+1. **Install the Kaggle API**:
+    ```sh
+    pip install kaggle
+    ```

+2. **Set up Kaggle API credentials**:
+    - Go to your Kaggle account and create a new API token.
+    - Download the `kaggle.json` file and place it in the `~/.kaggle/` directory (create the directory if it doesn't exist).

+3. **Download the dataset using the Kaggle API**:
+    ```sh
+    kaggle competitions download -c detect-ai-vs-human-generated-images
+    ```

+4. **Extract the dataset**:
+    ```sh
+    unzip detect-ai-vs-human-generated-images.zip -d /path/to/dataset_folder
+    ```

 ## Usage

 ### Creating a Vector Database

-To create a vector database from a dataset of images, use the `create_vectordb.py` script.
+To create a vector database from the downloaded dataset of images, use the `create_vectordb.py` script.
 This script takes two arguments: the path to the dataset folder and the name of the vector database.

 1. **Run the script**:
     ```sh